 Pupils may miss lessons if their driving test falls on a School day, but they must inform their Form Tutor and the relevant subject teachers in advance.
 Pupils may only arrange a driving lesson during the School day if it is after their last taught lesson.
-If this is before afternoon registration, they must bring in an absence note in advance for their Form Tutor.
-Pupils may arrange a lesson at lunchtime, provided they are back in good time for afternoon registration.
+Pupils may arrange a lesson at lunchtime, provided that they are back in good time for afternoon registration.
 Pupils may not arrange driving lessons in study periods between or before lessons.